Hardware Build · MSc Dissertation Project

 Overview

 This project explores the intersection of sustainable material practice and experimental sound design.
-The granular synthesiser is built predominantly from ceramics and other sustainable materials, replacing conventional plastic structures with a materially-conscious alternative.
+The granular synthesiser is built predominantly from ceramics and other sustainable materials.

 Material